ddev/ddev/docs/users/extend/custom-compose-files.md

 Under the hood, ddev uses docker-compose to define and run the multiple containers that make up the local environment for a project. docker-compose supports defining multiple compose files to facilitate [sharing Compose configurations between files and projects](https://docs.docker.com/compose/extends/), and ddev is designed to leverage this ability.

 To add custom configuration or additional services to your project, create docker-compose files in the `.ddev` directory for your project. ddev will process any files using the `docker-compose.[servicename].yaml` naming convention and include them in executing docker-compose functionality.
-Optionally you can also create a `docker-compose.override.yaml` to override any configurations from the main docker-compose.yaml or any additional compose files added to your project.
+Optionally you can also create a `docker-compose.override.yaml` to override any configurations from the main `.ddev/.ddev-docker-compose-base.yaml` or any additional docker-compose files added to your project.

-### Restrictions on the docker-compose.yaml file
+### Restrictions on the .ddev/.ddev-docker-compose-base.yaml file

-The main docker-compose.yaml file is exclusively reserved for ddev's use, and will be overwritten every time a project is started, so it should not be edited because edits will be lost.
-If you need to override configuration provided by docker-compose.yaml, use an additional file "docker-compose.<whatever>.yaml" to do so.
+The main docker-compose file is named `.ddev/.ddev-docker-compose-base.yaml` and exclusively reserved for ddev's use; it is overwritten every time a project is started, so it should not be edited because edits will be lost.
+If you need to override configuration provided by .ddev/.ddev-docker-compose-base.yaml, use an additional file "docker-compose.<whatever>.yaml" to do so.

 ### docker-compose.*.yaml examples